VedanTT2/iam-authorization-service/README.md

 # IAM Authorization Service

 A Python-based authorization engine that implements Role-Based Access Control (RBAC) using a layered architecture.
-This project is being built step by step to simulate how real-world IAM and access control systems evaluate permissions for users based on assigned roles.
+This project simulates how real-world Identity and Access Management (IAM) systems evaluate permissions for users based on assigned roles and role hierarchies.
+The system supports role inheritance and recursive permission resolution, similar to enterprise IAM implementations.

 ## Current Features